JuliaPhysics/Measurements.jl/docs/src/examples.md

 Measurements.derivative.(log1p(x) + y^2 - cos(x/y), [x, y, z])
 ```

-The last resul shows that the expression does not depend on `z`.
+The last result shows that the expression does not depend on `z`.

 !!! tip
     The vectorized version of `Measurements.derivative` is